List of institutions of higher education in Thrissur district

 Thrissur is the Cultural Capital of Kerala and a major financial and commercial hub in South India.
 Thrissur has traditionally been a centre of learning.
 With the decline of Buddhism and Jainism, Thrissur became an important centre of Sanskrit learning.
 Thrissur is also fast becoming the educational capital of Kerala too.
+Church Mission Society School started in 1845 is the oldest school and St. Thomas College is the first college in Thrissur.
+On 2nd September 2022, Thrissur joined the UNESCO Global Network of Learning Cities (GNLC).

-With the existence of four medical colleges, Kerala Agricultural University, about a dozen engineering colleges,College of Agriculture, ayurveda college, veterinary college, business schools, well known arts and science colleges, good residential schools makes Thrissur a scholar's city.
+The existence of four medical colleges, Kerala Agricultural University, about a dozen engineering colleges, College of Agriculture, Ayurveda college, veterinary college, business schools, well-known arts and science colleges and good residential schools make Thrissur a scholar's city.
 Thrissur is also the centre of coaching classes for the aspiring doctors and engineers of the future.
 These coaching classes prepare students for various all-India entrance examinations.
 Their presence gives Thrissur a distinct aura of being an educational centre of Kerala.